jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2/index.md

 </figure>
 </aside>

-Apple (like Qobuz) is generous enough to provide free access to [SongShift](https://www.songshift.com/) for users moving their music from other platforms to Apple Music.
 Within a few minutes I kicked off the process to move all my playlists, and only an hour or so later it had completed.
 Given some playlists had thousands of songs, the speed and accuracy of the migration was impressive, playlists with hundreds of songs were only missing a one or two.
 Factoring in some artists who recently pulled their music from Spotify, I wouldn't be surprised if I actually _(re-)gained_ music during the process.

 Although it didn't copy my folder structure, it only took a few minutes to create them by hand and get back to the same point I left from with Spotify.
 This was a great first impression that would continue through the rest of the Android app experience.
 It's fast, looks gorgeous, and has most of the features I want from a portable music app.